mjoand/CourseraGettingAndCleaningData/README.md

 The raw data set consists of a database built form the recordings of thirty subjects performing acitivities of daily living while carrying a waist-mounted smartphone with embeded inertial sensors.

-<cite>Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+* Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
-Dec 2012 </cite>
+Dec 2012*

 For further information on the raw data set please see the [CodeBook](https://github.com/mjoand/courseraGettingAndCleaningData/blob/master/CodeBook.md) included in this repository and the web page [UCI Machine Learning Repository: Human Activity Recognition Using Smartphones Data Set.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)